ThomaseLucas/Learning-Data-Structures/Lessons/1-stacks.md

 > "Stacks are a simple and easy-to-understand data structure, making them suitable for a wide range of applications" (Geeks for Geeks, 2024).

 ### 1.1 Why would I use a stack?
+A stack gives exact control over order and sequence when it comes to data.
+Unlike an array, where acces can be from any point, a stack makes sure you are always dealing with the most recent item first.

+Stacks give a tool to developers to easily keep track of an order, whether it be function calls, or return addresses, because of a stack, developers don't have to deal with finding which index that adress went to.
+Instead, they can just use a stack to keep track of what goes next in the order of calling.

+With stacks simplicity, they are easy to use, but they are the key to some higher-level solutions such as recursion, parsing, and tracking state.
 ### 1.2 Where would I use a stack?

+Although it is hard to say where exactly to use stacks, there are plenty of examples that show us where stacks have been used in software, such as:

+- Undo/Redo within text editors
+- Reversing data strings
+- Recursive algorithms
+- Web browser history

+Obviously, there are many more examples that you can find in different software, these are the most common when it comes to developing well-structured projects and programs.
 ## 2.0 Pros and Cons of a stack

 As previously mentioned, a stack has many advantages compared to other data structures, to be able to effectively use a stack you must understand where it is good to be used and where it shouldn't be used.
 This section will help clarify the advantages and disadvantages of a stack.
 This will help you to know where to use them in your code.